-If you don’t have upwards of $150K to hire your own programmer to develop your Facebook Messenger chatbot, taking the do-it-yourself approach is acceptable to integrate this technology.
+If you don’t have upwards of $150K to hire your own programmer to develop a comprehensive Facebook Messenger bot or a chatbot for your website, taking the do-it-yourself approach is acceptable to integrate this technology.

 It’s a win-win situation for both you and your customers.
 They will receive immediate answers to their questions when they activate the bot on your Facebook page and you will improve your authority status by implementing fairly new technology into your customer service process.

 How to Find a Chatbot Vendor

 A simple Google search will give you dozens of companies that offer chatbot services.
 As always, do your own research and due diligence before signing up with a company.
 In general, they all appear to offer a free account and then tiered paid accounts as the amount of features increases.

 A free account is great to test and experiment with before you make a final decision.
 You can test out multiple companies with free accounts and make a comparison.

 While you should include price as part of your final analysis, test out their customer service departments.
 They most likely have bots to help you and you can get a feel for the process based on their own bots.